 What are common troubleshooting tips for digital photo frames?

-Many issues with digital photo frames, such as photos not displaying correctly or connectivity problems, can be fixed by checking the power source, ensuring proper file formats, and restarting the device.
+Many issues with digital photo frames, such as incorrect photo display or connectivity problems, can be fixed by checking the power source, ensuring proper file formats, and restarting the device.
 For Wi-Fi frames, verifying your internet connection and router settings is a good first step.

 - Photos Not Displaying: